isabella232/piipan/doc/dashboard.md

 ### Azure deployment slots

+***Note:** the following deployment approach describes `staging` and `develop` branches and deployment slots that are currently only mocked in for the purpose of configuring CircleCI and App Service.
+Our git workflow excludes those branches for now and only uses the `main` branch and `production` deployment slot.*

 The app is configured with three deployment slots when created from the IaC:
 - production, the default slot created by App Service (`https://<app_name>.azurewebsites.net/`)
 - staging (`https://<app_name>-staging.azurewebsites.net/`)